ghorbani-mohammad/Crawler-Framework/README.md

 ## Crawler Framework
+This is a framework for crawling data from websites.
+There are sometimes that we want to be first person that get notice about new post in a website.
+For example when you're looking for a job, you want to be first person that apply to the new jobs and by this way you want to increase your chance in the hiring process.
+Or you want to get new articles from your favorite websites daily.
+This framework is designed specifically for these purpose.
 In this framework we have 3 main entities:
   - Agency
   - Page
   - Structure